by Marta Sánchez

 Break The Silent Agreement To Get Future Dads More Involved In The Pregnancy

 The first study confirms that African American fathers are excellent fathers.
 The second study indicates that African American men and women agree on the characteristics an ideal father should have both during and after pregnancy.
-The second and third study suggest that barriers can be erected that keep fathers from being involved during pregnancy.
+The second and third studies suggest that barriers can be erected that keep fathers from being involved during pregnancy.
 Taken together, the three studies tell us that African American men are willing partners during and after pregnancy but may need clearer messages about how to be involved when their partners are pregnant.
 Men need to break the silent agreement and ask their partners what they expect when they’re expecting.
 Health care professionals, worship communities, schools, friends and families, can also help by sending clear messages to future fathers that they are welcome and needed partners during pregnancy.
-Future-fathers are important because they can fulfill the expectant mother’s needs, connect with the growing baby and fulfill their own needs to be emotionally involved as a reliable partner and future father.
+Future fathers are important because they can fulfill the expectant mother’s needs, connect with the growing baby and fulfill their own needs to be emotionally involved as a reliable partner and future father.
 By breaking the silent agreement that Dr. Paisley-Cleveland warns us about, African American future fathers can start the loving and caring involvement they happily and frequently engage in as fathers.

 [bctt tweet=”…Black fathers…deeply involved in their children’s lives, attending to their…needs. #SBP ” username=”blackparenting1″]